minerllabs/minerl/docs/source/tutorials/minerl_tools.rst

 Once you have started training agents, the next step is getting them to interact with human players.
-To hep achieve this, the :code:`minerl` python package provides a interactive Minecraft client called :code:`minerl.interactor`:
+To help achieve this, the :code:`minerl` python package provides a interactive Minecraft client called :code:`minerl.interactor`:

 .. raw:: html